A New York City Mystery

 “Wow!
 A whole year in the same spot?
 That’s a gas!”

 “So the street underneath the chassis hasn’t been cleaned since 2017?”
 Luna got wide-eyed.

 “Correct.
 The street cleaners go around it every Monday.”

 “So I could poop under the car and no one would know?”

 “Well,” I pondered, “sure –”

 “– but let’s not add to the mess this street already is.
 I’d be happy to pick yours up even if it wasn’t the law.”

-“Ok,” Luna dropped the subject of her number twos and returned her gaze to the purple Impala.
+“Ok,” Luna dropped the subject of her number twos and returned her gaze to the purple Monte Carlo.
 “Any ideas what’s happening here?”